This applies to the /5 BMW but is useful for many problems on other vehicles.

 This is a basic guide to finding the problem when your motorcycle is blowing fuses.
 Diagnosing such a problem is easiest if the fuse blows as soon as you install the fuse or turn on the bike’s electrical system.
 If your fuse blows after a few hours of riding, or maybe when you hit a bump just right, you’ve got an intermittent problem.
 Intermittent problems can be very difficult to find, but if you vary this technique a little as explained later you can find them also.

-Please read the text all the way through before beginning to diagnose your motorcycle, as their are some important safety issues mentioned throughout.
+Please read the text all the way through before beginning to diagnose your motorcycle, as there are some important safety issues mentioned throughout.
 I’ve tried to keep this elementary for the benefit of more readers, but you must have some knowledge of proper wiring techniques and electrical safety to proceed.

 What happens when a fuse blows is that an excessive amount of current (measured in amps) is drawn through the fuse by some electrical component.
 The fuse is really a piece of wire that’s been engineered to self-destruct if too much current (an amount over its amperage rating) passes through it.
 The fuses exist to protect the motorcycle’s wires from burning up (literally) if some electrical component demands more amps than the wire can safely deliver.